 - Investopedia explains ROI in simple terms, provides formulas, and explains limitations.

-- We've got a few articles of our own on the topic of ROI.
+- We have a few articles of our own on the topic of ROI.
 Check out this interview with Jack Phillips of the ROI Institute.